newchuyalong/libgdx-learning/Dependency-management-with-Gradle.md

 We depend on the libgdx gwt backend, as well as the core project, so we have them defined in an <inherits> tag.
 So when you add your dependency via methods above, you need to add it here too!

 #### Libgdx Extension Inherits
+These are the libgdx extensions that are supported in gwt

 * Libgdx Core - `<inherits name='com.badlogic.gdx.backends.gdx_backends_gwt' />`
 * Box2d       - `<inherits name='com.badlogic.gdx.physics.box2d.box2d-gwt' />`
 * Box2dLights       - `<inherits name='Box2DLights' />`